QuantumArioso/cs260-startup/README.md

 - Hooks: I used the useNavigate hook on login.jsx to navigate to the meetings page.

 ### Service Deliverable
-- HTTP service with node.js and express:
+- HTTP service with node.js and express: done
 - Frontend served up using Express static middleware:
 - Frontend calls third-party API:
 - Backend provides endpoints: